gustavopresoti/TuntsChallenge/README.md

 ## 📝 License

-This project is licensed under the MIT license.
+This project is licensed under the GPL-3.0 license.
 See the file [LICENSE](LICENSE.md) for more details.

 <br />